The scariest statistic for the UW Huskies’ offense

 Which makes this season’s dramatic decline all the more surprising.

-Through eight games this fall, Washington is moving the chains on 35.35% of its third down tries, which ranks 106th nationally and 11th in the Pac-12 (only ahead of California).
+Through nine games this fall, Washington is moving the chains on 35.37% of its third down tries, which ranks 106th nationally and 11th in the Pac-12 (only ahead of California).
 They’re converting 41.38% in wins and 26.83% in losses.
 The chasm is even more evident in conference play, where UW is converting just 25.76% of the time (as opposed to 54.55% in the nonconference.)

 It doesn’t matter, apparently, that Washington touts a talented quarterback, an experienced offensive line and a corps of capable running backs.